dcunited001/dcunited001.github.io/_posts/2017-02-14-oneirontology-engineering-cultural-touchstones-for-mythos.md

 entangled authors of Marxism foresaw the inevitable, depressing arrival of structuralism and concocted a system of philosophy to abuse it for total state control.
-If you don't know, structuralism sums up why you should fear the NSA and its panopticon shaped like a beast with a thousand eyes and ears.
+If you don't know, structuralism sums up why you should fear the NSA and its panopticon, shaped like a beast with a thousand eyes and ears.

 <a name="design-of-knowledge-systems" />